Lawsuit: Miss America leaders illegally took over pageant

 ATLANTIC CITY, N.J.
 (AP) — A former board member and four states that have had their licenses terminated by the Miss America Organization are suing the group and its top leaders, claiming “an illegal and bad-faith takeover” of the pageant.

-Numerous state organizations have been battling pageant leadership, citing dissatisfaction with the way the group is being run, and how a decision to eliminate swimsuits was reached.
+Numerous state organizations have been battling pageant leadership, citing dissatisfaction with the way the group is being run and with how a decision to eliminate the swimsuit competition from this year’s pageant was reached.

 Carlson said opponents can sue all they want, but it won’t bring swimsuits back to the Miss America pageant.